wp-plugins/powerpress/readme.txt

 == Changelog ==

-0.8.2 released on 5/2?/2009
+0.8.2 released on 5/31/2009
-Fixed conflict with Twitter Updater bug when user is using PHP4 (Not a bug for PHP5 users).
+Fixed conflict with Twitter Updater bug when user is using PHP4 (Not a bug for PHP5 users) and fixed error on line 310 in the edit Feed settings page.
+Option added under tools to clear the Update Plugins Cache in WordPress.
+Added new user capabilities for viewing podcast statistics, for blog users who may have dashboard access but shouldn't have access to the podcast statistics.

 0.8.1 released on 5/28/2009
 Fixed bug with line 930 printing warning in podcast feeds.